TAYBI/TAYBI/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on kiloa theme
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning react
 - 💬 Ask me about anything
 - 📫 How to reach me: [email](mailto:bilaltaybi@homtail.com)
 <!-- 😄 Pronouns: ...